Board of Commissioners

 District Secretary, Tanya Cray

-Tanya has been the Port Ludlow Fire & Rescue (PLFR) Administrative Assistant since March of 2008.
+Tanya was the Port Ludlow Fire & Rescue (PLFR) Administrative Assistant from March 2008-December 2022.
 Prior to beginning her employment as the Administrative Assistant, she had extensive experience in business and personnel management with a customer service and public interaction focus.
 When EJFR and PLFR merged in 2023, Tanya was reclassified as the District Secretary for the whole organization.
 Tanya obtained her BS in Social Services and Sociology from Central Washington University and has been a life long resident of Jefferson County.

 District Secretary Cray lives in Quilcene with her husband Jared and their dog Ranger.
-They enjoy gardening, hunting, fishing and taking care of their animals.
+They enjoy visiting their two children, two grandchildren and spending time outdoors.

 tcray@ejfr.org